lahmatiy/component-inspector/README.md

 #### getAdditionalInstanceInfo(instance)

 Allow provide additional info for related objects.
-Should provide array of objects (configs for panels) or nothing.
-See more details in [Custom info panels](custom-info-panels).
+Should provide array of objects (configs for sections) or nothing.
+See more details in [Custom info sections](custom-info-sections).

 #### getLocation(value)